dguest/atlas-dl/_episodes/04-cloning.md

 ---
-title: "Adding ATLAS code"
+title: "Cloning"
-teaching: 10
+teaching: 5
-exercises: 15
+exercises: 5
 objectives:
 - "Delete and re-clone your gitlab project"
-- "Add the rest of your ATLAS code"
-- "Push the code to gitlab"
 questions:
-- "How do I add to an existing project?"
+- "How do I clone an existing project"
 keypoints:
 - "Once you've pushed to gitlab, your code is backed up!"